WalterSimoncini/PatchCamelyon-Medical-Imaging/README.md

 ## TODOs

-- We should probably include normalization and other augmentation techniques
 - Compute other metrics apart from accuracy (ROC, F1, recall, AUC)
 - Add a way of testing a model without training
+- We should look into stain normalization or calculate the dataset statistics